ShaanCoding/IoTBay/readme.md

 # FAQ

+## How do I seed the database with data?

+1. Delete the dev.db file in the packages/backend/prisma folder
+2. Delete all corresponding journals (with the same name dev.db) in the packages/backend/prisma/migrations folder
+3. CD to `packages/backend/prisma` and run `npx prisma migrate reset`

 ## How do I read the Swagger documentation in the development environment or import into Postman?

 - Run `yarn dev` to start the app (backend and frontend)